tchaik/tchaik/README.md

     $ tchimport -itlXML ~/path/to/iTunesLibrary.xml -out lib.tch
     $ tchaik -lib lib.tch

-NB: An Tchaik library will generally be smaller than its corresponding iTunes Library.
+NB: A Tchaik library will generally be smaller than its corresponding iTunes Library.
 Tchaik libraries are stored as gzipped-JSON (rather than Apple plist) and contain a subset of the metadata used by iTunes.

 ## Importing Audio Files